Aktualisiert: 25. Mai 2021

 During my last two blogs, I talked about two different hikes, both removed from my hometown in the alps by significant travel.
-However, I am of the firm belief that you should aim to adventure locally as much as possible, in an effort to reduce your ecological footprint.
+However, I am of the firm belief that you should aim to adventure locally as much as possible, to reduce your ecological footprint.
 Just so we are clear: Neither do I want to prohibit you from seeing the world, nor myself quit international travel.
 Rather I am looking to reduce the frequency, at which I travel internationally.
-And more importantly, I would like to reach this goal, without having to reduce the number of stunning adventures and amazing accomplishments.
-Therefore, I have now a hiking tour, based close to my hometown, that despite necessitating long-distance travel, needs not to think itself lesser than the hikes we previously discussed.
+And more importantly, I would like to reach this goal without reducing the number of stunning adventures and amazing accomplishments.
+Therefore, I now have a hiking tour, based close to my hometown, that despite not necessitating long-distance travel, I need not think itself lesser than the hikes we previously discussed.

 Four Reasons to do this Tour:

-You will have excellent views of the Zugspitze, as well as Karwendel Mountain Ranges and also over two famous Bavarian lakes, the Walchensee and Sylvensteinstausee.
+You will have excellent views of the Zugspitze and Karwendel Mountain Ranges and over two famous Bavarian lakes, the Walchensee and Sylvensteinstausee.
 You will also be able to see the Inn Valley and Ötz Mountain range in the distance.

 Despite having all these excellent views, you are on probably the least frequented mountain in the entire area, since there are others (Herzogstand, Zugspitze) with a far more significant draw.

 You have a tour that includes many alpine elements, like hiking over a summit ridge and a “Steig” (which means a steep, narrow hiking trail, with an exposed side and minuscule climbing elements, however, is not difficult enough to be considered as a Via Ferrata).
 However, all these elements appear in their probably most accessible and most manageable form, allowing this hike to be a perfect introduction for people not familiar with the alpine environment.

 You have a tour that, while not exceedingly difficult, is rather long, allowing you to challenge your endurance and strength.